NBany/hotel-room-service/README.md

-conference-room-service
+hotel-room-service

-WebApp for managing Conference Hall
+WebApp for managing Rooms in Hotel